A TRIBUTE TO HOKUSAI

 For jewellry and small items.

-We go through the applications and accept the artists whose work matches the criteria we are aming for.
+Selection for the art exhibition is open We go through the applications and continuously accept artists whose work matches the criteria we are aiming for.
+Please note that we do not specify the last date for applications!

 At this stage the artist can fill in a form to be the first to get detailed information about participating in the exhibition when the rules and regulations are ready.
 We publish the event on our website well in advance giving the artist plenty of time to prepare for it, especially when there is a theme to it.